How to Play the Cajon: Everything You Need to Know

 Small rubber feet on the bottom prevent the box from sliding and provide more comfort and elevation of the instrument.
 Depending on the make and model of the cajon, a thin foam pad attached to the seat can offer more comfort during extended playtimes.

 Thin metal wires (like a snare drum or guitar string) are attached inside different components of the cajon to produce alternate sounds when other areas of the cajon are struck.
-These elements combined make up what is widely accessible and known to most musicians as the “modern” cajon.
+These elements, combined, make up what is widely known and accessible to most musicians as the “modern” cajon.

 The Modern Innovation of the Cajon

-As we all know, many things we enjoy today drastically differ from when they were made in the 1800s.
-In regards to music, many classical instruments have maintained their designs throughout history to allow for a distinct sound and play style.
+As we all know, many things we enjoy today differ drastically from what they were like in the 1800s.
+Regarding music, many classical instruments have retained their designs throughout history to produce a distinct sound and playing style.
 However, the cajon is an instrument that has evolved with modern innovations, allowing it to be played in new ways.

 Brushes

-Cajon brushes are a recent innovation that allows percussionists to strike the cajon with a softer surface to generate a different type of sound.
+Cajon brushes are a recent innovation that allow percussionists to strike the cajon with a softer surface, generating a different sound.
 These brushes can also be a helpful tool to reduce the amount of wear and tear on the player’s hands.

 Granite Percussion Cajon Brushes - Straight Nylon Bristle